“Most convenient location in Williamsburg. Wouldn’t consider staying anywhere else to visit our son who attends the College of William and Mary.”

-I would be remiss if I did not mention the best first (of course I should also mention the fact that Sharon and I own the business).
-Our specialties are Frozen custard, Limeades, and fresh cut French fries.
-We also have the best hot dog in town.
-Our business is based on quality food, fast courteous service, all at an affordable price.
-It really is a cool place, even if I do say so myself.
-The walls of Retro’s tell a story of a time long before Williamsburg’s recent growth.
-On the walls is a wealth of one-of-a-kind photos portraying downtown Williamsburg in the 1950’s.
+The specialties are Frozen custard, Limeades, and fresh cut French fries.
+They also have the best hot dog in town.
+The business is based on quality food, fast courteous service, all at an affordable price.
+It really is a cool place.
 Open 11am to 8pm, just a couple of doors down from our historic Williamsburg Bed and Breakfast.

 Across Boundary Street to the west is Chef John Gonzales “A Chef’s Kitchen” .
 I am pleased to say that John is an old friend.
 He and I grew up in Williamsburg at about the same time.
 When Sharon and I built our Williamsburg bed and breakfast, John was most helpful in putting our breakfast menu together.
 He and his wife Wanda have done a great job of maintaining a fine restaurant together but they also know how to entertain.
 Each night guests are treated to champagne and hors d’oeuvres, a meal of five courses, three glasses of wine/beverage and recipes.
 The seats are arraigned so that as John prepares the meal everyone gets to ask questions and participate.
 The classes begin at 6:30 and last 2 1/2 to 3 hours.
 Not only is the food really good, but it is a fun dining experience….ala Emeril.
 He usually books up pretty far in advance (2-3 months), so if you want to go call ahead.